exploratory-io/book/table/table.md

 ![](images/table1.png)

+## Row Filter

+You can filter rows to show by the condition on Table View.
+See [Row Filter](row_filter.md) for more details.

+## Column Filter

+You can filter columns to show by the condition on Table View.
+See [Column Filter](column_filter.md) for more details.

 ## Column Menu
 You can click the downward button to see the column menu.
 It shows a list of operations you can perform against this column.